Graduate Programs

 Certificates

-The postgraduate certificate is for those looking to expand or change advanced practice nursing roles.
-Postgraduate certificates provide opportunities to build upon existing clinical skills while exploring new opportunities.
+The post-graduate certificate is for those looking to expand or change advanced practice nursing roles.
+Post-graduate certificates provide opportunities to build upon existing clinical skills while exploring new opportunities.

-Advising Team
+Advising

 Students enrolled in graduate coursework must possess the computer skills required to complete the following technology tasks: Launch and operate a web browser, such as Internet Explorer, Firefox, Chrome or Safari; Bookmark frequently used web pages; Download and upload files; Download and/or install software applications; Operate a USB headphone and microphone; Save files to hard drive or portable flash memory; Access email account, send and receive emails and attachments; Create and save Word documents and PowerPoint presentations; Conduct online research using available databases and search engines, evaluate the credibility of online information, and correctly cite sources.